manuraghavanpv/math-physics-modelling/README.md

 # undergraduate-projects
-A collection of some bits of code I used in my undergraduate mathematics and physics projects.
+Bits of code I used in my undergraduate mathematics and physics projects.